 Some corals, like brain coral, can take 100 years to grow to a square meter.
 A new technique involves growing a small part of one of the larger boulder corals and then attaching it to an old, bleached-out base.

 "Scientists glue them all over the coral head, not touching, sort of like hair plugs, or grass plugs.
-There's no need to plant on every square inch," says Bergh.
+There's no need to plant on every square inch," Bergh says.

 Due to a natural stress response, the baby corals grow and cover the surface of the old coral more quickly than starting from scratch.
 Because corals depend on size rather than age to reproduce, the young corals reach maturity in less time and start reproducing.

 Corals have been around for 500 million years (for comparison, humans have been here for only 2 million).
-So within their DNA they have the tools to deal with change — just not as quickly as it's happening now.
-So scientists have been going to areas where corals have been subjected to abuse — like Oahu, where some corals survived raw sewage being dumped on them, or Australia, with the aforementioned mass-bleaching events — and collecting samples of what's left.
-These corals have the most resilient genes for the coming environmental stressors, so if humans can give a hard push to evolution by propagating these tough corals, it could save the species.
+So within their DNA they have the tools to deal with change — just not as quickly as change is happening now.
+So scientists have been going to areas where corals have been subjected to abuse — like Oahu, where some corals survived raw sewage being dumped on them, or Australia, with the aforementioned mass-bleaching events, or even the Red Sea, where corals survive high temperatures — and collecting samples of what's left.

 In some areas of the planet, scientists are rebuilding coral reefs with Biorocks, which are steel-framed structures with a low voltage of electricity pulsing through the frame.
 The electric current passes through sea water and creates a chemical reaction that coats the coral with limestone minerals similar to the natural coating created by young coral.